wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

     This simple analysis often reveals metric namespaces that you may not have realized contributed so much to your ingestion rate.
 These namespaces are great areas for optimization.

-*  Determine the granularity you need for your metric data points.
+*  Adjust the granularity for your metric data points.

     Even though Tanzu Observability supports second-level granularity for metric data points, it's rare that all data needs to be that granular.
 If some data does not need to be that granular, there can be significant savings just by increasing the interval at which that data reports.
 For example, switching from a 1-second interval to a 1-minute interval results in a 60x reduction in ingestion rate for that set of data.

     Another area to explore for adjusting reporting intervals is *constant values*.
-Since constant values do not, by definition, change often, they are great candidates for increasing reporting intervals.
-[WFTop](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) is helpful for uncovering constant values.
-The last column in the WFTop output is *Range*.
-This indicates the range of values (i.e. maximum value minus the minimum) detected by WFTop for each namespace during the time that WFTop is running.
-If the range is 0, then this data set is most likely reporting constant values.
-If the range does not change during the entire duration that WFTop is running, it is also possible that only a few fixed values are reported and that data set could also be a candidate for increased reporting intervals.
+Values that do not change often are great candidates for increasing reporting intervals.
+[Wavefront Top](wavefront_monitoring_spy.html#get-started-with-wavefront-top-and-spy) is helpful for uncovering constant values.
+The *Range* column shows the range of the reported values (the maximum value minus the minimum value) for each namespace.
+    - If the range is *0*, then this data set is most likely reporting constant values.
+    - If the range does not change, it is also possible that only a few fixed values are reported and that data set could also be a candidate for increased reporting intervals.

 * Examine unused data
     If data is ingested but not queried, then that is most likely data that does not need to be ingested.
 See [Which Metrics Are Ingested But Not Used?](wavefront_usage_info.html#which-metrics-are-ingested-but-not-used) for tips on finding unused data.